sixcious/infy-scroll/README.md

 Unfortunately, because browsers strongly discourage this from a security standpoint (especially now that Manifest V3 is out!).
 However, there's a workaround; feel free to read the [Scripts and Styles](https://github.com/sixcious/infy-scroll/wiki/Scripts-and-Styles) section for more information.

 #### What is the minimum browser version (and why is it to so high)?
 Infy currently requires Chrome/Edge `120` and Firefox `128` and higher to run.
-I tend to update the minimum browser version about once a year so I can use the latest and greatest ECMAScript features without worry.
+I usually update the minimum browser version every time I do a release so I can use the latest and greatest ECMAScript features without worry.
 If your browser doesn't support Infy, I'm afraid you'll have to use another app/extension (sorry!).

 #### Why is the production version's source code minified?
 I use [Terser](https://github.com/terser/terser) to minify the source code for production releases that I upload to your browser's web store.
 I mainly do this because I write a lot of comments and `console.log()` statements for debugging that you don't want to have and because it cuts down the file size significantly.
 That said, you can always view a "Pretty Print" of the source code by using a [CRX Viewer](https://robwu.nl/crxviewer/) to inspect it before installing it.